crashfrog/DnD_5e_content_template/README.md

 ## How to use the project

 Having created your own project from the template, you can then clone the repo and start editing it.
-First, edit `book.tex` with the project's title and subtitle.
+First you'll need to clone RPGTeX's 5e template by running `make setup`.
+Then, edit `book.tex` with the project's title and subtitle.
 Then edit `chapters/chapter_00/intro.tex` with your introduction and other forwarding sections.

 You can use the `Makefile` to create new chapters with the chapter template: `make chapter` will add chapters in subsequent order (`01`, `02`, etc.)